-- How can EM be used to characterize particle flexibility? - When should one try to classify particles into distinct conformational states and solve structures of each one, and when should one conclude their particle is simply "flexible" (i.e. it exhibits a continuous range of motion)? - Why do some particles exhibit preferred orientations?
-How can that problem be handled? - Why can the effects of partial spatial coherence and translational alignment errors both be understood as envelopes? - What is similar about partial temporal coherence and errors in defocus determination? - How many images are typically needed for a near-atomic-resolution single particle reconstruction?
+- How is the resolution of a single particle reconstruction measured - How can EM be used to characterize particle flexibility? - When should one try to classify particles into distinct conformational states and solve structures of each one, and when should one conclude their particle is simply "flexible" (i.e. it exhibits a continuous range of motion)? - Why do some particles exhibit preferred orientations?
+How can that problem be handled? - Why can the effects of partial spatial coherence and translational alignment errors both be understood as envelopes? - $\bullet$ What is similar about partial temporal coherence and errors in defocus determination? - How many images are typically needed for a near-atomic-resolution single particle reconstruction?
 What factors influence this number? - What is "MDFF", and when is it used?